 Conclusion:

-Molluscans presence is indicates less amount of water pollution, hence these are referred as Bio-indicator sps.
-In the present waterbody had good number of molluscan presence.
+Molluscans presence indicates less amount of water pollution, hence these are referred as Bio-indicator sps.
+In the present waterbody good number of molluscan presence was noted.
 The second dominant species are Insects of arthropoda phylum.
 In Insecta division Chironomous larvae, Anopheles and Culex mosquito larvae are the dominant species.
 Chironomous larvae are the major food source to aquatic animals like fishes, amphibians, and some aquatic birds and plays connecting role in between producers and consumers in the aquatic food chain.
-The third largest dominant sps. in the study period is Crustaceans sps. prawns.
-The presence of prawns in the selected reservoir revels in good tropic status.
+The third largest dominant sps. in the study period is Crustaceans sps.
+Like prawns.
+The presence of prawns in the selected reservoir revels in good tropic status(wrong sentence).

 Table num.
-01. Invertebrate fauna of Nizamsagar reservoir during the year 2001-22
+01. Invertebrate fauna of Nizamsagar reservoir during the year 2021-22